 College Packing List and How to Create One

-When making a catalog of stuff to pack, have in mind, first and foremost, that your room will probably be small and that you’ll have to share it.
-So start with the essentials.
+When making a catalog of stuff to pack or a photo inventory, have in mind, first and foremost, that your room will probably be small and that you’ll have to share it.
+So, donate unwanted items and start with the essentials.

 Still, to invoke the old conventional wisdom, the devil is in the detail.
 Going off to university is often literally like moving to a smaller home.
 It’ll get cramped all too easy.
 So, if you’re wondering whether some particular T-shirt you haven’t put on for a couple of years should come with you, it probably shouldn’t.
+Or if you plan on taking violin lessons, you might want to check if you have room for your instrument.
 In general, don’t bring anything you won’t use; the dorm rooms are just too small for that.

 6 Best and Often Forgotten Things to Have

 Not all heroes wear capes, and you have a chance to become one if, when the necessity arises, you casually bring out in the open some of the very useful but often neglected items.

 For example, toolkits and duct tape.
 Imagine you and your newly discovered friends have a fun time indoors, and some technical mishap occurs that threatens to ruin the entire evening.
 With a few expert moves of a screwdriver or pliers, you can save the day and become a go-to guy (or girl).
 Now that is the position not to be underestimated.

 What would the aforementioned fun time indoors look like without a friendly board game or two?
 They can bring people together, and even get them to know each other.
 Your room may become a social hub in no time.
 If you are more of the outdoor type, there’s nothing more natural than to have a football with you.
 A couple of well-placed passes can seal a lifelong friendship, and it’s fun.